5amyak/TutorsPoint/README.md

 ## Getting Started

+_TutorsPoint.jpeg_ in main repo contains image of Class diagram of overall project.
-Check the UML Class diagram present inside _UML Diagrams_ folder to better understand the project flow.
+Check the detailed UML diagram of each component present inside _UML Diagrams_ folder to better understand the project flow.

 Before trying to run the project create a database for the project by importing __TutorsPoint.sql__ file.